A mature student's guide to CSM - part 1: Fashion Folio

 To borrow from Elizabeth Gilbert's Big Magic: your Art's not obliged to earn you a living, that's not the deal.

-So don't put the pressure on your portfolio to get you the dream job + the fringe benefits + work visa combo, or the Fashion stardom.
+DO NOT put the pressure on your portfolio to get you the dream job + the fringe benefits + work visa combo, or the Fashion stardom.

 This will help you greatly with the last topic on this guide.